Ultrasonic extraction

 diffusion of active ingredients in the solution.

-Ultrasonic Extraction
+II.
+Advantages of Ultrasonic Extraction

-2. Advantages of ultrasonic extraction
+1. Advantages of ultrasonic extraction

 (1) High ultrasonic extraction efficiency.
 The unique